Hamunii/ModMenuAPI/README.md

 {
     internal static void Init()
     {
+        // This is the primary way of registering items, through an instance of `ModMenu`.
-        // We register an item by giving an instance of a class that inherits MMItemBase
+        // We register an item with instance of a class that inherits MMItemBase. new ModMenu("Player")
-        // and we define under what menu it should be listed under.
-        ModMenu.RegisterItem(new InfiniteJumpToggle(), "Player");
+            .RegisterItem(new InfiniteJumpToggle())
+            .RegisterItem(new SomeOtherToggle());

+        // Or alternatively, we can use the static method for registering items,
-        ModMenu.RegisterItem(new SetMoneyAction(), "Stats");
+        // which returns an instance of the `menuItem` instead of `ModMenu` var buttonInstance = ModMenu.RegisterItem(new SetMoneyAction(), "Stats");
     }
 }